nel-lab/mesmerize-napari/docs/source/installation.rst

 ``pip install numpy==1.22``

-To install packages within a specific conda environment, just active the conda environment and then run your pip commands
+To install packages within a specific conda environment, just activate the conda environment and then run your pip commands

 Installation